stldo/next-with-plugins/README.md

 # next-with-plugins [![npm][1]][2]

-Add a `plugins` option to `next.config.js` for easy plugin configuration on Next.js — inspired by Gatsby.
+Easy plugin management for Next.js. `next-with-plugins` adds a `plugins` option to `next.config.js` that works the same way as in the Gatsby config file.

 ## Installation